 - Go snorkeling.
 There are several great places to snorkel on the Pacific coast.
 It is always possible to take a tour with a boat out to some good spots, but if you would like to stick to a budget you can always just bring your own snorkel mask and swim out from shore.

-– Relax at a beach bar.
+- Relax at a beach bar.
 There are some amazing beach bars on the Pacific coast.
-Our two personal favorites are Lola’s near Tamarindo and Banana Beach Restaurant in Santa Teresa.
+Our two personal favorites are Lola’s near Tamarindo and Banana Beach Bar in Santa Teresa.
 We also have a complete guide to all our favorite beach bars in Costa Rica.

-– Watch the sunset.
-There isn’t any real bad place to see the sunset on the Pacific.
+- Watch the sunset.
+There isn’t any bad place to see the sunset on the Pacific.
 You will have an amazing view no matter where you go.
+We like to find a restaurant on the beach or on the cliffs and watch the sunset while eating dinner.
+Sunset occurs around 5:30 pm year-round.

 - See baby sea turtles make their way into the ocean.
 The best place to see sea turtles is at Ostional beach near Nosara.